Spring flowers may be lovely, but to auto enthusiasts they pale in comparison with the gleaming classic cars unveiled by owners in warmer weather.

 5. Station wagons

-Popular Mechanics reports that the 1966 Ford Country Squire and the 1967 Buick Sport Wagon keep growing in popularity.
-The good news is they can be had for about $8,000 to $10,000, Popular Mechanics reports.
-Bright colors and luggage racks — and, in my opinion, the faux wood paneling on the side — are extras that make the cars even more unique and likely valuable.
+Bright colors and luggage racks — and, in my opinion, the faux wood paneling on the side — are extras that make the cars even more unique — and likely more valuable.

 What’s your experience with classic cars?
 Share with us in comments below or on our Facebook page.